sg2707/sap-b1-to-nop/README.md

 Category created and updated in SAP will be pushed to NOP Commerce.
 3.Manufacturer Sync module
 Manufacturers created and updated in SAP will be pushed to NOP Commerce.
+3.Product specification attribute Sync module Specification attribute created and updated in SAP will be pushed to NOP Commerce.

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about: